-Artificial sweeteners cause you to crave more sweets during the day while actually increasing your appetite for other foods.
-They also affect insulin levels just like refined carbs do, which lead to an increase in visceral fat (belly fat) and slowed metabolism (19).
+Artificial sweeteners may cause you to crave more sweets during the day while actually increasing your appetite for other foods.
+Some of them may even affect insulin secretion, which over time could lead to an increase in visceral fat (belly fat) and slowed metabolism (19).

 High-Fructose Corn Syrup